apereo/dotnet-cas-client/README.md

 ```

 #### Configure Authorization

 Configure authorization roles and resources using the familiar ASP.NET directives.
 We recommend the user of a role provider that queries a role store given the principal name returned from the CAS server.
 There is not support at present for extracting authorization data from the attributes released from CAS via the SAML protocol.

 #### Configure Diagnostic Tracing (optional)

 `CasAuthenticationModule` uses the .NET Framework `System.Diagnostics` tracing facility for internal logging.
 Enabling the internal trace switches should be the first step taken to troubleshoot integration problems.

 `System.Diagnostics` tracing requires that the source be compiled with the /TRACE compiler option in order to produce output to trace listeners.
-The binary distributions of CAS provided here are compiled in DEBUG mode with the /TRACE option enabled.
+The binary distributions of the .NET CAS Client provided here on GitHub and as NuGet packages are compiled in RELEASE mode with the /TRACE option enabled.
+(Note: binary distributions prior to version 1.1.0 are compiled in DEBUG mode with the /TRACE option enabled.)

 The following web.config configuration section provides a sample trace configuration that should be used to troubleshoot integration problems.

 ```xml